pnp/cli-microsoft365/docs/docs/cmd/pp/solution/solution-publish.md

 `--asAdmin`
 : Run the command as admin for environments you do not have explicitly assigned permissions to.

-`--confirm`
+`--wait`
-: Don't prompt for confirmation
+: Wait for the job to complete

 --8<-- "docs/cmd/_global.md"